Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Flagstone (East) - Riverbend has three active transport stops operating, all of which are bus stops.
-These stops are serviced by one individual route in total, providing 230 weekly passenger trips combined.
-Transport accessibility is limited, with residents typically located 1310 meters from the nearest stop.
+Flagstone (East) - Riverbend has three active public transport stops operating, all of which are bus stops.
+These stops are serviced by one route in total, providing 230 weekly passenger trips combined.
+The accessibility of these transport services is limited, with residents typically located 1310 meters from the nearest stop.

-Service frequency averages 32 trips per day across all routes, equating to approximately 76 weekly trips per stop.
+On average, there are 32 trips per day across all routes, which equates to approximately 76 weekly trips per individual stop.

 Frequently Asked Questions - Transport